cyb3rpsych0s1s/inkanim/README.md

 ## roadmap

-This tool doesn't support all the widgets types yet, so please open an [issue](https://github.com/cyb3rpsych0s1s/inkanim-utils/issues) if this is blocking for you.
+This tool is in its early stage, so please open an [issue](https://github.com/cyb3rpsych0s1s/inkanim-utils/issues) if you find any bug.

+Feel free to come [discuss](https://github.com/cyb3rpsych0s1s/inkanim-utils/discussions) any feature you feel is missing.

+Contributions welcomed !